nadia-paz/cdc_diabetes/README.md

         `docker build -t diabetes-project .`

         This will build the Docker image on your machine.
+        * In case you run into "Permission denied" error, re-run the command as a superuser":

+        `sudo docker build -t diabetes-project .`
 4. Next, run Docker image.

     `docker run --rm -p 2912:2912 diabetes-project`